filswan/swan-doc/development-resource/filswan-api.md

 {% swagger baseUrl="https://api.filswan.com" path="/tasks" method="post" summary="Create Task" %}
 {% swagger-description %}
-This endpoint allows you to create a new task on FilSwan Platform.
+This endpoint allows you to create a new task on Swan Platform.
 {% endswagger-description %}

 {% swagger-parameter in="header" name="authorization" type="string" %}